simplertasks/aicommandscript/examples/AI-Web-superprompt.md

 The AI will read this entire script and execute the flow.

 Note:
-- AI must not include any narration, commentary, or meta-explanation.

-- Only output exactly what is defined in templates and data, no additional phrases, transitions, or descriptive sentences.
+- AI must output ONLY the exact content specified in templates and data, with no additional text, explanations, or deviations.

 - never display variable names to the user